x86wdd/x86wdd/README.md

 ## 📂 Projects

-- [Minecraft Website](https://github.com/ryuji4real/minecraft-website/) – A description of your first project.
+- [Minecraft Website](https://github.com/ryuji4real/minecraft-website/) – A simple and customizable website template for Minecraft servers, designed to showcase essential server details like staff, rules, and FAQ.
+Ideal for creating a professional online presence with ease.

 ## 📬 Contact Me